Prisoner (Miley Cyrus song)

 "Prisoner" is a song by American singer Miley Cyrus featuring English singer Dua Lipa.
 It was released on November 19, 2020, through RCA Records as the second single from Cyrus' seventh studio album Plastic Hearts (2020).
 It was also included on the re-issue of Lipa's second studio album Future Nostalgia: The Moonlight Edition (2021).
-It is a dance, dark-pop, disco-punk, disco-rock, glam rock and nu-disco song produced by Andrew Watt and the Monsters & Strangerz.
+A dark pop, disco-punk, disco-rock, glam rock and nu-disco song, it was produced by Andrew Watt and the Monsters & Strangerz.

 The music video was released on the same day as the single and was co-directed by Cyrus and Alana O'Herlihy.
 It features the singers driving a tour bus and draws references to the films The Rocky Horror Picture Show and Female Trouble.
 "Prisoner" received mostly positive reviews from music critics, though some of them deemed it one of the weaker moments of the album.
 The song reached number one in Bulgaria, Croatia, and Malta, the top ten in ten additional countries, and the top forty in nineteen additional countries.
 It also peaked at number 12 on the Billboard Global 200 and number 54 on the US Billboard Hot 100.